 Hit ‘next’ to see more!

 Mexic-Arte Museum – Guided tours of Mexic–Arte Museum exhibitions provide students and adults with a unique cultural experience.
 Tours are an engaging way to expose all age groups to current exhibitions and a fun opportunity to learn about Mexican and Mexican American art from Mexic–Arte Museum’s knowledgeable staff.
-Admission for kids age 12 and under is $1; students 13 and up are $4; adults are $5.
-419 Congress Ave, Austin.
+Admission for kids age 12 and under is $1; students 13 and up are $4; adults are $7.
+419 Congress Avenue, Austin.

 Neill-Cochran House Museum – The Neill-Cochran House Museum welcomes students of all ages, including fifth-grade Civil War students, seventh-grade Texas history students, and high schoolers studying American History or Interior Design.
 Teachers from public and private schools and parents engaged in homeschooling may express specific areas of interest for the focus of their individualized tours.
 Reservations may be made with this form or by calling 512-478-2335.
 Admission is $2 per student with a minimum rate of $40 for field trips.
-There is no no additional charge for teachers, staff, and parents serving as chaperones.
-2310 San Gabriel St, Austin.
+There is no additional charge for teachers, staff, and parents serving as chaperones.
+2310 San Gabriel Street, Austin.

 Low-Cost Field Trips in Central Texas:

 Hill Country Science Mill (Johnson City) – The Science Mill will be open to field trips Tuesday through Friday when school is in session.
 Field trips begin at 9:30 a.m., 10 a.m. or 10:30 a.m.
 The museum closes at 4 p.m.
 Field trips are $6 per person; extra chaperones are $7.
 Learning Lab is an additional $6 to $11.
 101 South Lady Bird Lane, Johnson City.